-It ships in rolls that cover 425 square feet and works for a dry lay or tape down installation at home, which is convenient and easy.
+It ships in rolls that cover about 689.3 square feet and works for a tape down installation at home, which is convenient and easy.

-This Vario product also works well for touring performance companies.
-It has different colors on either side of the ballet floor, as it’s available in a black/white or a black/gray configuration.
+This product also works well for touring performance companies.
+It has different colors on either side of the ballet floor, as it’s available in a black/gray configuration.

 It has a matte surface that’s a bit more stable than other options, meaning it’s usable for any type or style of dance.
 It also works for use on a stage for theatrical productions.
 Touring companies appreciate the durability they receive with this product.
 Installation goes quickly, as installers can dry lay it or use a tape down install method.

-It measures 5.25 feet in width and 10 feet in length.
-In a 10-by-10-foot room, an installer could lay two of these rolls side by side for full coverage.
+It measures 5.25 feet in width and 8 feet in length.
+In a 10-by-10-foot room, an installer could lay 3 of these rolls side by side for full coverage plus some extra.
 Each roll has straight edges on all four sides, which simplifies laying out the rolls adjacent to each other.

 What Kinds of Accessories Do You Need for a Virtual Ballet Class Flooring Installation at Home?When laying out these ballet dance floors, students often need a few accessories beyond the actual roll of flooring to ensure a comfortable space that works perfectly for practice and remote classes.
 Padding materials that go underneath the ballet floors are especially important.